Easy Guitar Chords For Beginners – 12 Chords You Need To Know

 12) D7

 When you look at the fingering it’s as if D major is being played backward.
 It is the dominant seventh chord of G major.
+Its sound is somehow uplifting and unresolved simultaneously.
+It’s a quality that makes it very important for blues music.

 That same quality also makes D7 right at home in country music and softer rock music.
-To get the feel of how D7 is used in blues music check out BB Kings “Why I Sing the Blues”.
+To get the feeling of how D7 is used in blues music check out BB Kings “Why I Sing the Blues”.
+The classic Christmas songs “Deck the Halls” and “We Wish You a Merry Christmas” also feature the chord.

 D7 must have the notes: D, F#, A, and C.